muadib24/ansible-otc/doc/source/auth.rst

     ansible-playbook ecs.yml --vault-password-file vaultpass.txt

-*vaultpass.txt* containts in this case the ansible-vault password.
+*vaultpass.txt* contains in this case the ansible-vault password.
 The default password on our repo is: linux :-)

 os-client config